Heritage Times

 The last Mughal by William Dalrymple, page 413.

-Below is a sketch shows East India Company Army, mostly British and Sikh are searching and looting treasures and valuables.
+Below is a sketch showing the East India Company Army during the siege of Delhi, mostly British and Sikh are searching and looting treasures and valuables.
 Two dead mutineers, one looks like a Hindu (hair cut as scalp-locks) and another, a Muslim (with beard) as recorded by The Times correspondent.

 Share this Post on :